jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 13, 2005.md

 A: Tijuana.

-Q: Okay.

 Q: What's he called?

 A: B-R-I-T-T-O-N. Tomás Britton.

-Q: Do you recommend Dr. Chacard on Beverly Hills?
+Q: Do you recommend Dr. Chacard (Shekar?) on Beverly Hills?

 A: I don't know Chacard, but I've met him.
 But, you know, he's into the same stuff.